I’ve discovered a terrible lie we’ve all been told. I’m sure you have heard it: hard work always pays off.

 Relax and Listen To Your Body’s Wisdom

 When you have to force yourself to do something that feels like a struggle, you are essentially going against your body’s wisdom.
 Your body knows when a situation or an activity is aligned with your inner wisdom (or not) and it will tell you so: by becoming either relaxed and healthy (or stressed and sick.)
 The signs are pretty clear.
 But if you’re not paying attention, you could miss them.
-Or you might be in a temporary phase of working through something.
-Or you might chronically override your body’s messages and miss the life that was meant for you.
+Sometimes you might need to ignore the body’s messages temporarily.
+But you might chronically override your body’s messages and miss the life that was meant for you.

 Relax and Notice What You Love

-I’ve had just such a realization in the past few months.
-Though I have been pretty good about following the signs, there were some things I missed.
-For some reason, I ignored a part of me that was screaming to be recognized –my artistic nature– since childhood, in favor of striving for a goal that seemed more “realistic” or socially acceptable.
-The first phase of my career was in catering and restaurant management because that was my father’s line of work.
-Then I worked in mental health facilities and hospitals which felt noble and useful.
+For years, I ignored a part of me that was screaming to be recognized –my artistic nature– since childhood, in favor of striving for a goal that seemed more “realistic” or socially acceptable.
+The first phase of my career was in hospitality because that was my father’s line of work.
+I worked in mental health facilities which made me feel useful.
 I had a fantastic journey teaching yoga for 20+ years, (which I did and do love) but was constantly greedy for some sort of outside approval: a fashionable studio, a great salary, an exotic location, lots of appreciative students.

 What Nourishes You?